 -Fridays, noon.
 Oil Painting.
 Professional art and instructor Anne Vandagriff teaches composition, design, color and contrast using a variety of subject matter.

--Fridays, 2:30 p.m.
+-Fridays, 2:30 p.m. (returns in Sept.)
 Healthercise.
-A volunteer in structor leads this class which includes the same elements as line dancing and offers a good, old-fashioned workout.
+A volunteer instructor leads this class which includes the same elements as line dancing and offers a good, old-fashioned workout.

 -First Thursdays, 9:30 a.m.-noon.
 Garden Club.
 MCC will enjoy its own Garden Club each month.
 Come and enjoy a guest speaker sharing some information on better gardening skills and talk with other gardeners to discuss what is springing up on others’ gardens.

--Wednesdays, July 26, Aug.
-2, 9, 16, 23, and 30, at 9 a.m.
-T’ai Chi.
-Interested in trying a new, healthy outdoor activity?
-Doug Ebeling, volunteer T’ai Chi instructor, leads this class based on the 24-step Yang form of T’ai Chi.
-The one-hour class includes low-impact stretching, breathing and range of motion exercises held in the outdoor classroom near the Nature Center.
+-Wednesdays, 9 a.m.
+Tai Chi.
+John Spencer, volunteer Tai Chi instructor, leads this class based on the 24-step Yang form of Tai Chi.
+The one-hour class includes low-impact stretching, breathing, and range of motion exercises held in the outdoor classroom near the Nature Center.